 “The law is a hard, queer thing.
 I do not understand it.” — Poundmaker, at his trial, 1885

 Louis Riel surrendered to General Middleton on May 15, 1885, and the Northwest Rebellion was over, although the Indian Chiefs Poundmaker and Big Bear were still at large.
 Poundmaker was in the bag first, but Big Bear did not give up until July 2.
-He scattered his braves, eluded dozens of military scouts, and reached Fort Carlton, where he surrendered personally to Sergeant Smart of the Northwest Mounted Police.
+He scattered his men, eluded dozens of military scouts, and reached Fort Carlton, where he surrendered personally to Sergeant Smart of the Northwest Mounted Police.

 Poundmaker and captured a supply train and twenty-two prisoners on May 14, but realized the game was up when he heard the news of Riel’s capture.
 He released Indian agent Jefferson, who had been one of his prisoners, and sent him with a message to Middleton on May 24.
 He asked for surrender terms in writing so there would be no misunderstandings.